amille90/windows10/README.md

 </p>
 <br />

-Step 14: Then click on the networking button and on the networking page underneath virtual network click on create new to create a new virtual network.
+Step 14: Click on the networking button and on the networking page underneath virtual network click on create new to create a new virtual network.
 <p>
 <img src="https://i.imgur.com/wQiEfwh.png"/>
 </p>